 Public Policy, Management, and Culture in London with Internship

-Students will take classes in International Public Policy and Arts Management taught by University of Oregon Professor Patricia Lambert in addition to elective course offerings at the GEO London Centre.
-All courses are designed in conjunction with the School of Planning, Public Policy and Management and will satisfy major/minor along with other interdisciplinary options making it a great opportunity for students studying Political Science, Public Administration, Nonprofit Management, Arts Management, Arts and Culture Leadership, and Global Studies.
+Students will take classes in International Public Policy and International Nonprofit Management taught by University of Oregon Professor Dyana Mason in addition to elective course offerings at the GEO London Centre.
+All courses are designed in conjunction with the School of Planning, Public Policy and Management and will satisfy major/minor along with other interdisciplinary options making it a great opportunity for students studying Political Science, Public Administration, Nonprofit Management, and Global Studies.

 This intensive program offers an internship option as well.
 Living in a fast-paced city will require you to balance your academic, work, and personal responsibilities while allowing you to make progress towards your educational, professional, and personal goals by experiencing all that London has to offer.

 Note: if you participate in an internship, you must apply for a Visa to the UK.
-This will require applying to UKVI for a student visa, going to a biometric appointment at a UK VFS office, and then sending your passport to the VFS office to get the visa pasted in.
+This will require applying to UKVI for a student visa, going to a biometric appointment at a USCIS office (Portland has the only one in Oregon), and then sending your passport to New York to get the visa pasted in.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|